Experienced Frederick Wrongful Discharge Attorney Ready To Serve You

 - Gender Identity, or

 If an employer discriminates against an employee based on any of these criteria, they can be subject to a lawsuit where the victim can seek financial compensation for the harm caused.
 In other words, companies can be made to pay if they engage in discriminatory practices within the workplace.
 This Act protects against discrimination in the hiring process, the working environment, the promotional process, and the termination process.
+Let a qualified Frederick wrongful discharge lawyer at Smithey Law Group LLC answer all your questions.

 Breach of Actual or Implied Contract